akotek/learning/interviews/bh/README.md

 Implement the ```BrowserHistory class```, write code on IDEA (does not have to compile, and in any language).

+## part 2:
+Extend the solution to multi-tabs

-## part2:
+## part3:
 Support persistence - if user refreshes, back/forward are still functional

-## part 3:
-Extend the solution to multi-tabs

 ## notes: